Hungry Healthy Happy

 Christmas Snowman Hot Chocolate

 A hot chocolate on Christmas Eve is a must and kids (as well as big kids) are going to love this Christmas Snowman Hot Chocolate.
-So easy to make and decorate, and they taste much more indulgent than they actually are.
+So easy to make and decorate with marshmallows, and they taste much more indulgent than they actually are.

 Two mugs of hot chocolate topped with marshmallow snowmen.